Human Resource Development

 Epson continuously implements initiatives aimed at being an organization that promotes personnel development.
 We provide support toward building motivating and challenging careers that encourage growth.
 To help our employees set their own medium- and long-term career goals, we have been offering Lifetime Career Support (LTCS) since FY2016.
 LTCS provides age- and grade-specific training which gives employees an opportunity to independently plan their own career path.
 We have expanded the system to include LTCS40, LTCS50 and also the Introduction to LTCS Course for employees who have just joined the company.

-In FY2022, we newly launched LTCS A30 for employees in their 30s and LTCS50up with a view to hiring employees to their age 70.
-We support employees to overcome various challenges in their lifetime careers at each age milestone and to autonomously form their own careers.
+In FY2023, we launched LTCS A30 for employees in their 30s and LTCS50up with a view to rehiring employees up to age 70.
+By providing employees with an opportunity to continue thinking about their careers at each age milestone, we help them to overcome various career challenges and to shape their own careers.

 (2) Support for Upskilling by Management